 Some bloggers can get a higher engagement than magazine and media outlets.

 Blogging, YouTube and “user-generated content” is the future of media in my opinion and I want to be involved in that.

-I’m not saying I want to blog full-time but if it became an option, or if I could earn enough to run The Growing Up Guide full-time then this is something that I would consider.
+I’m not saying I want to blog full-time but if it became an option it’s something that I would consider.

 Blogging is changing and so is the perception of it.
 A few years ago it was just seen as a silly little hobby to pass the time.
 But now it’s changing everything.

 It’s changing how we consumer content, how we find out about new and exciting things from products to restaurants.
 I now trust a blogger review over a write-up in a magazine or news website.